Information for Candidates

 Nomination and Registration

-The nomination period for the 2022 Municipal Election began on May 2, 2022.
-Nominations occurred by appointment only.
-The deadline to file a nomination was August 19, 2022 at 2:00 p.m.
+The nomination period for the 2026 Municipal Election begins on May 1st , 2026.
+Nominations can be filed by appointment only.
+The deadline to file a nomination is August 21, 2026 at 2:00 p.m.

 Contact Us